- Practice Areas

 The court further clarified the point that even if the decedent could not see the barricades from his particular position at the speed that he was riding on the day of the incident, the relevant standard regarding whether a dangerous condition was open and obvious is based upon the objective knowledge of a reasonable person, rather than on the plaintiff’s subjective knowledge.
 Thus, the statements regarding visibility on the day in question and estimates based upon photographs serve as the objective standard for determining the potential dangerousness of the conditions.

 Therefore, based upon the court’s judgment of the nature of the conditions, and the plaintiff’s failure to satisfy all of the elements of the exception for recreational landowner liability, the court reversed the trial court’s denial of SMMA’s motion for summary judgment.

 Even though landowners of recreational property can be protected from liability, if you have been injured on the recreational property as a result of the landowner’s possible negligence, you should still consider finding experienced counsel to help you determine whether the Recreational Property Act does, in fact, preclude your claims.
-The Atlanta car accident attorneys at Christopher Simon Attorney at Law have represented a number of litigants who have been injured on both public and private property, and they are prepared to help you assess the viability of a possible claim.
+The car accident attorneys in Atlanta at Christopher Simon Attorney at Law have represented a number of litigants who have been injured on both public and private property, and they are prepared to help you assess the viability of a possible claim.
 Contact us today for your free initial consultation.